 - Performance optimization (through metrics management)

-Many businesses run their advertising this way, but it’s important that you know that there is underlying risk of this approach.
+Many businesses run their advertising this way, but it’s important that you know that there is an underlying risk of this approach.
 Just like any marketing endeavor, your success is dependent on external factors, like advertising costs and competition that will impact your overall profitability.

 It’s not a matter of “can this work”, it’s more so a matter of “will I be profitable when this works.”
 To be successful at advertising, you have to spend less to acquire a customer than the price of your products.